cleentfaar/CLSlackBundle/Resources/doc/installation.md

     api_token: 1234 # replace with your own (see: https://api.slack.com/tokens)
 ```

-If you don't have an API token yet, follow this link: [https://api.slack.com/web](https://api.slack.com/web).
-It takes you to the Slack API site which (if you are logged in, then scroll down) lets you generate an API token for your account.

 This is all you need to start working with this bundle.
+If you would like to see a complete reference of
+all configuration options, check out the [configuration](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/configuration.md) chapter.

 # Ready?